Note: OC will hold our next clinic January 19, 2025 (reservations required) at The Jessica Beath Clinic, 12300 Farrington Rd, Ashland, VA 23005.

 NEW!!!!

-We now have OCOR wearables and other merchandise.
-No minimum order.
 A portion of the sales will benefit OCOR.
 Click below.

 https://rva-products.myspreadshop.com/